algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport46.md

 | **Raphaël Descamps** <img src="https://ca.slack-edge.com/T019N8PRR7W-U05TNB290FJ-abc72bbf0d47-512" width="50px" align=center> |

-### Advencement of our functional
+### Functional Specification progress

-The functional is finished being written.
-Then it was uploaded to our github.
+The functional specification have been completed and was then uploaded to our GitHub repository.

 *Thibaud Marlier*

-### Advencement of our Technical
+### Technical Specification progress

-The technical work is progressing, to be finished on schedule and to allow the developer to start developing our version of pac man.
+The technical specification work is in progress, it will be done on time so the devs will start developing our pac-man version.

 *Rémy Charles*

 ### Assembly knowledge

 the engineering softwares are well advanced in their reading of the assembly book.
-What's more, they're working on their own to understand it better and better.
-They're practicing on exercises given by the speakers.
-And they're starting to try their hand at coding our game.
+Furthermore, they're working on their own to have a better understanding of it.
+They're practicing on exercises given by the teacher.
+And they're starting to try their hand at coding our game

-What's more, the rest of the team is working on learning assembly so that they can help the software engineers when needed.
+Moreover, the rest of the team is working on learning assembly so that they can help the software engineers when needed.

 *All Team*

 ### Project management

-For the organization and distribution of tasks within the team.
-The project manager has set up an online timetable where each team member can see what they've done and how much time they have to organize their tasks.
-This allows us to be much more organized and save time in our work.
+For the organization and distribution of tasks within the team, the project manager did set up an online timetable where each team member can see what they've done and how they had to organize their tasks with the given time.
+This allowed us to be much more organized and saved time in our work

 The weekly report is also being written.
 As well as updating our Gantt to keep track of our team's work.